sanjibdey104/mood-minutes/README.md

 - Self-taught web development journey exposed me to whole new mood swings.
 While learning new concepts, facing implementation challenges, getting comfortable and feeling inept, there's a visible curve of moods.
 - Idea was to have a platform to track the swings.
 Recording personal mood logs overtime and having a visual representation helps analyze and act accordingly.

+## Features
+- User can login using email/password or Google account
+- MoodSpace (as I like to call it) consists of
+  - Space to log a mood with brief note and an optional mood description panel
+  - Weekly MoodChart display
+  - Mood Frequency chart to show mood counts over time

+  ### Todo/s:
+  - Update MoodSpace theme as per current mood
+  - Generate monthly mood chart
+  - Display a mood summary on weekly/monthly basis

 ## Learnings
 - Using ChartJS for data representation.
 - Data manipulation using various array and object methods to render different mood chart parameters.